pyaustine/KidsCare/README.md

-# KidsCare AI
+# KidsCare
-KidsCare AI is an AI tool that help detect Autism in Toddlers.
+KidsCare is a ML tool that help detect Autism in Toddlers.

 # To Start